-This article shows you how to set up Azure SQL Database alerts using the Azure portal.
-This article also provides best practices for values and thresholds.
+This article shows you how to set up Azure SQL Database and Data Warehouse alerts using the Azure portal.
+This article also provides best practices for setting alert periods.

 You can receive an alert based on monitoring metrics for, or events on, your Azure services.